-Victoria’s Secret Angel Taylor Hill Lifts Up Lace Lingerie While Standing On Sofa: ‘Valentine’s Day Vibes’
+Victoria's Secret Angel Taylor Hill Lifts Up Lace Lingerie While Standing On Sofa: 'Valentine's Day Vibes'

 The stunning snap came after Taylor also got into the Valentine's Day spirit earlier this month in another hot photo shared to social media.

-The supermodel lay back on pink silk sheets while surrounded by cushions in a light pink lingerie set, made up of a bra and garter belt.
-Taylor also rocked sheer baby pink stockings and gave a peek at her toned booty as she stretched both arms above her head and pulled a kissy face.
+The supermodel lay back on pink silk sheets while surrounded by cushions.
+She wore a light pink lingerie set, comprised of a bra and garter belt.
+Taylor also rocked sheer baby pink stockings and gave a peek at her toned booty as she stretched both arms above her head and pulled a kissy face in that sizzling shot.